quodlibetor/diesel-derive-intermediate/README.md

   able to join on complete types that have actually been inserted into the DB, not partials that are in the process of getting built to be inserted.

+# Contributing

+## Compatibility policy

+This project doesn't actually integrate with diesel particularly closely, so it actually works pretty well against a wide range of diesel versions.
+It is only explicitly tested against the newest Diesel version.
+It is currently known to work at least with Diesel versions 0.14 - 0.16.

+It will always support the lowest version of Rust that Diesel supports.
+Since at least diesel 0.14 that's `1.18.0`.
+Requiring a new Diesel or Rust version will always at least bump the minor version.

 ## License

 diesel-newtype is licensed under either of